wrobins/cordova-plugin-msal/README.md

 ##### default
 Boolean supplied if your authorities array contains multiple objects.
 Tells MSAL to try this authority first when signing in a user.
 Default: true
 #### authorizationUserAgent
 This is for Android - tells MSAL which webview to use when redirecting a user to sign in interactively (stay inside the native app's webview or use the device's external browser).
 Can be one of the following: 'DEFAULT' 'BROWSER' or 'WEBVIEW'.
 Default: 'DEFAULT'.
-Note: in OutSystems, this option is locked on 'WEBVIEW' regardless of what you try to set here because anything else requires androidX features which MABS does not currently allow.
 #### multipleCloudsSupported
 If your organization supports multiple national clouds, set this to true.
 Otherwise, especially if you don't know what multiple national clouds means, leave this at false.
 Default: false
 #### brokerRedirectUri